ohauglend/UNHCR_Bot_detection/README.md

 The purpose of this repository is to update the UNHCR with the progress made in the bot detection.
 The repository consists of the following folders:

-•	Dataset
+•	Data

-•	Model code
+•	Model_code

-•	Implemented model
+•	Implemented_model

 The Data folder contains only data files and data documentation, which are results of various steps in the model training process.

-The Model code folder contains all code relevant for generating the model.
+The Model_code folder contains all code relevant for generating the model.
 This constitutes anything from pre-processing to model evaluation with documentation.

-The Implemented model folder contains a ready to deploy model along with the required specifications.
+The Implemented_model folder contains a ready to deploy model along with the required specifications.

 The repository will be updated before every UNHCR meeting.